News regarding Coronavirus (covid-19)

 - The muscular aspects of postural related conditions.

-Myofascial Dry Needling (DN) is often used to release myofascial trigger points (MTrP).
+Myofascial pain can affect any of us, and in some cases, there are specific conditions such as fibromyalgia, which often involve hypersensitivity.
+There are many types of Myofascial Release (MFR) techniques, which aim to assess and treat Myofascial pain.
+A patient may find that one kind of Myofascial release technique does not help with symptoms or pain, and yet a different method may.
+Myofascial Dry Needling (DN) is another and very specific form of Myofascial release.
+Myofascial Dry Needling (DN) is often used to release Myofascial trigger points (MTrP).
 An active, MTrP is defined as an area of muscle tension or adhesions, which can create and refer pain.
 The term Dry Needling (DN) is often used interchangeably with Western Medicine Acupuncture or Medical Acupuncture.
 Dry Needling (DN) (Medical Acupuncture) involves placing a thin monofilament needle into an active MTrP.
 The placing of the needle into an active (MTrP) usually results in a release of muscle tension and pain.

 There are other soft-tissue techniques which are thought to have slightly similar mechanisms to Dry Needling such as acupressure, trigger point therapy and Neuromuscular Technique (NMT).
 Advanced Remedial Massage training tends to cover the teaching of these additional soft tissue approaches.
 There are other types of needling techniques too, including wet needling.
 Wet needling involves injecting anaesthetic via a hypodermic needle into an (MTrP).
 The term Dry Needling (Medical Acupuncture) does not include the use of hypodermic needles or anaesthetic.
 Some therapists may also use electrical stimulation between inserted needle points.
 Practitioners at TotalMSK do not practice either the hypodermic or electrical stimulation methods.